waqassoftmaticsolutions/Softmatic-Solutions/Shifa/WebServices/README.md

 Once the information regarding the web services is gained from the broker, the subscriber can bind the web service.

-## Characteristics of web services in Android into simpler terms:
+## Characteristics of web services:

 1. **XML-Based**:
    - Web services use XML (Extensible Markup Language) to represent and transfer data.